-In this section of our initial design report I will try to tell the details about the story and game play of the game.
-In order to make everything clearer, some explanatory drawings are also added.
+In this section of our initial design report I will try to tell details about the story and game play of the game.
+In order to make everything clearer some explanatory drawings are also added.
 But first of all, I have to tell you that our game is a bit different than the usual FPS(First Person Sight) adventure games.
-Generally, in usual FPS adventure games, there is a predefined scenario, and all the events in the game flows through this predefined end case.
-Mostly, the events in the game are separated into levels and at least between levels the player can save the game and then continue from its last saved position.
+Generally, in usual FPS adventure games, there is a predefined scenerio, and all the events in the game flows through this predefined end case.
+Mostly, the events in the game are separated into levels and at least between levels the player can save the game and then continue from its last position.
 Game flow is generally incremental in these games.
-However, for our game the concepts of a usual FPS game do not apply.
+But in our game these concepts of usual FPS games don't apply.
 Our game is also a FPS adventure game but its being massively multi player online game changes its nature a bit.
-Since a lot of human players will be in the game, there will not be a scenario which is based on the main character as in the usual FPS games.
+Since a lot of human players will be in the game, there won't be a scenario which is based on the main character as in the usual FPS games.
 Every player in the game must have an equal share in the story of the game.
 Otherwise, there will be conflicts between the players.
 So we have chosen a simple but an innovative story which does not have an incremental, predefined flow.
 The general story of the game is discussed in section 2.1 below.
 The drawings will help you understand the blurry parts of the story.